ProAccess/HOACompetenceProject/HOA-COMPETENCE-Incentive-Program.md

 also recognize individuals’ learning styles vary and allow for this in awarding certification and continuing education through these methods:

 - Formal in-person classes — Attending in-person BCCAD-qualifying classes or presentations offered by institutions such as CAI and ECHO.
   No exam would be required for classes attended in-person although the instructor would be encouraged to distribute a written summary of key points.

 - Online courses — Taking BCCAD-approved online courses and correctly answering a minimum of 75% of questions in an online quiz.

 - Published articles — Reading articles in periodicals published by BCCAD-approved institutions such as CAI and ECHO and answering correctly a minimum of 75% of questions in an online quiz.

-## Technology-centric to minimize costs and issues
+## <span style="font-style:normal; font-weight:normal; font-size:.5em; "> 5.3</span>&nbsp;&nbsp;Technology-centric to minimize costs and issues

 Inasmuch as the program’s creation and existence may be predicated upon efficiency and minimal budget impact, emphasis will be given to applying technology for

 - Testing — Certification examinations would be taken online to minimize impediments to certification and program administration costs and to ensure uniform, timely and reliable registration and management of certification and crediting.
 Reasonable allowances may be made to accommodate partner organizations’ testing methods.

 - Courseware and continuing education materials — Courseware and industry article authors who wish their material to be available for training and continuing education credits would be provided instructions and means for formatting and placing their material online.
 Such material and CE *quizzes* would be subject to review by the BCCAD before being activated.

-## Determination of credits
+## <span style="font-style:normal; font-weight:normal; font-size:.5em; "> 5.4</span>&nbsp;&nbsp;Determination of credits

 Each unit of continuing education credit would be equivalent to exposure to one of the following:

 - 15-minutes of substantive class instruction of BCCAD-qualifying material.

 - 1,000-words of substantive BCCAD-qualifying written material followed by correctly answering a minimum of 75% of questions on the material in an online quiz.

-### Approval of classes
+### <span style="font-style:normal; font-weight:normal; font-size:.5em; "> 5.4.1</span>&nbsp;&nbsp;Approval of classes

 A detailed lesson plan or class outline should be submitted to BCCAD, nominally via its website.

-### Approval of online courses and published articles
+### <span style="font-style:normal; font-weight:normal; font-size:.5em; "> 5.4.2</span>&nbsp;&nbsp;Approval of online courses and published articles

 Writing style variation defies precise assignment of credits per given volume of material.
 However, an author or instructor should attempt to